yzhao062/pyod/README.rst

 * Fork the master branch and add your improvement/modification/fix.

-* Create a pull request and follow the pull request template `PR template <https://github.com/yzhao062/pyod/blob/master/PULL_REQUEST_TEMPLATE.md>`_
+* Create a pull request to **development branch** and follow the pull request template `PR template <https://github.com/yzhao062/pyod/blob/master/PULL_REQUEST_TEMPLATE.md>`_

+* Automatic tests will be triggered.
+Make sure all tests are passed.
+Please make sure all added modules are accompanied with proper test functions.

-To make sure the code has the same style and standard, please refer to models, such as abod.py, hbos.py, or feature bagging for example.
+To make sure the code has the same style and standard, please refer to abod.py, hbos.py, or feature_bagging.py for example.

 You are also welcome to share your ideas by opening an issue or dropping me an email at zhaoy@cmu.edu :)

 ----